deeplearning4j/deeplearning4j/word2vec.md

 ### <a name="code">A Working Example</a>

-Now that you have a basic idea of how to set up Word2Vec, here's one example of how it can be used with DL4J's API:
+Now that you have a basic idea of how to set up Word2Vec, here's [one example](https://github.com/deeplearning4j/dl4j-0.0.3.3-examples/blob/master/src/main/java/org/deeplearning4j/word2vec/Word2VecRawTextExample.java) of how it can be used with DL4J's API:

 <script src="http://gist-it.appspot.com/https://github.com/deeplearning4j/dl4j-0.0.3.3-examples/blob/master/src/main/java/org/deeplearning4j/word2vec/Word2VecRawTextExample.java?slice=28:97"></script>

 After following the instructions in the [Quickstart](../quickstart.html), you can open this example in IntelliJ and hit run to see it work.
+If you query the Word2vec model with a word isn't contained in the training corpus, it will return null.

 ### <a name="trouble">Troubleshooting & Tuning Word2Vec</a>